mrkraimer/PY_NTNDA_Viewer/README.md

 Then run whatever opi tool you use to control the simDetector.
 Then select plugins All and enable the PVA1 plugin.
-Then click start.
+Then click connect and then start.

 You should see images being displayed.
-You can also change the region sizes and select the color mode.
+You can also change the region sizes and select the Color mode and Data type

 ## Remaining work required

-1) changing region sizes to non square image can lead to weird behavior
+1) changing region sizes to non square image is different than EPICS_NTNDA_Viewer.
+I think that EPICS_NTNDA_Viewer works properly.
 2) RGB1 works but RGB2 and RGB3 have strange behavior
+3) Only blosc compression is currently implemented.

 ## Additional Features Desired